Abe Shooting Raises Policy Doubts From Analysts as Yen Gains

 - Shinzo Abe90th・96th〜98th Prime Minister of Japan

-(Bloomberg) -- The shooting of former Japanese Prime Minister Shinzo Abe is spurring market debate over a potential loss of support for Bank of Japan’s super easy monetary policy after an initial rush to haven assets Friday.
+(Bloomberg) -- The shooting of former Japanese Prime Minister Shinzo Abe is spurring market debate over a potential loss of support for the Bank of Japan’s super-easy monetary policy after an initial rush to haven assets Friday.

 Most Read from Bloomberg